HMB - The Headsmen

 Here at Honour and Arms we respect all histroical disciplines of weaponcraft and embrace those who wish to cross train and parttake in other disciplines .
-We are also proud to say that The Headsmen Chapter of The Northern Wolves Historical Medieval Battle group is made up of the majority of our members.
-Training and taking part in Historical Medieval Battle competition across multiple disciplines such as duels, bohurt and profights we embrace the opportunity to put into practise the techniques learnt during study of Histroical European Martial Arts.
+We are also proud to say that The Northern Wolves Medieval Combat group is made up of the majority of our members and is Captained by Honour and Arms owner Danny George.
+Training and taking part in Medieval Combat competitions across multiple disciplines such as duels, buhurt and profights we embrace the opportunity to put into practise the techniques learnt during study of Histroical European Martial Arts.

-HMB is a full contact fighting on steel blunt weapons.
+Buhurt is full contact fighting using steel blunt weapons.
 Fighters are dressed in full armor, which, like the weapons, is made according to historical standards.
-One person's full set of armour must originate from the same place and within a fifty-year time span.
+One person's full set of armour must originate from the same place and within a thirty-year time span.
 Blows may be aimed at any parts of the body (with the limitations set in the regulations); both wrestling and percussive techniques are permitted.

 Unlike staged battles that can be seen at festivals of historical reenactment of the Middle Ages, the battles are full contact and refereed by the referees who have special training and combat experience.
-Historical medieval battle is a sporting component of historical reenactment of the Middle Ages.
+Buhurt is a sporting component of historical reenactment of the Middle Ages.
 Battles of the athletes usually take place at festivals of historical reenactment.
-The main competition for the fighters practitising them, has recently become "Battle of the Nations", an international championship on historical medieval battle."

 Single Categories